CAMP OVERVIEW

 You will recognize yourself in at least one of these.

-If you are between 25 and 40 and your work will be affected by artificial intelligence — which is to say, if you work — this programme was built for you.
+If you are 25 or older and your work will be affected by artificial intelligence, which is to say, if you work, this programme was built for you.

 WHY SHANGHAI?